-If The Dream Center Academy should receive a bomb threat the following procedure will be followed: • The staff member who answers the phone will listen to the caller very carefully and get as much information as the caller very carefully and get as much information as the can by asking questions such as, "Where is the bomb?" and "What time will it go off?"
-They will pay close attention to the background noises during the call and determine whether the caller is a male or female, young or old.
+If The Dream Center Academy should receive a bomb threat the following procedure will be followed: • The staff member who answers the phone will listen to the caller very carefully and get as much information as they can by asking questions such as, "Where is the bomb?" and "What time will it go off?"
+They will pay close attention to the background noises during the call and determine whether the caller is a male or female, young or old. • The building will be evacuated immediately and as quickly as possible, in an orderly manner.

-- The building will be evacuated immediately and as quickly as possible, in an orderly manner. - The call will be reported to the police department, and we will follow their instructions on where the children should be relocated to. - Children's parents will be contacted by using a mobile phone and emergency numbers.
+• The call will be reported to the police department, and we will follow their instructions on where the children should be relocated to.

+• Children's parents will be contacted by using a mobile phone and emergency numbers.